PyChanyoung/Study/System Design/SystemDesign.md

 ### ZooKeeper

 ZooKeeper is a strongly consistent, highly available key-value store. it's often used to store important configuration or to perform leader election.

+### 부록

+Key-Value Store
+Key-Value Store is a flexible (non-tabular structure) NoSQL database that's often used for caching and dynamic configuration Dynamic configuration : having special parameters or constants in your system that different systems can rely on (ex) AlgoExpert has a parameter called SystemExpert_is_launched that other parts of their systems rely on.
+It makes sense to store this using a key-value mapping (e.g., ‘SystemExpert_is_launched’: True)
+Allow you to store key-value pairs where keys (typically strings) are mapped to arbitrary values.
+Similar to hash tables.
+Popular options include DynamoDB, Etcd, Redis, and ZooKeeper.
+Etcd : a strongly consistent and highly available key-value store that's often used to implement leader election in a system.
+Redis : An in-memory key-value store.
+Does offer some persistent storage options but is typically used as a really fast, best-effort caching solution.
+Redis is also often used to implement rate limiting.
+ZooKeeper :  a strongly consistent, highly available key-value store. it's often used to store important configuration or to perform leader election.

 # 14. Specialized Storage Paradigms